John Diefenbaker: Minority government

 Such an excuse presented itself when former Secretary of State for External Affairs Lester Pearson attended his first parliamentary session as Leader of the Opposition on January 20, 1958, four days after becoming the Liberal leader.
 In his first speech as leader, Pearson (recently returned from Oslo where he had been awarded the Nobel Peace Prize), moved an amendment to supply, and called, not for an election, but for the Progressive Conservatives to resign, allowing the Liberals to form a government.
 Pearson stated that the condition of the economy required "a Government pledged to implement Liberal policies".
 Government MPs laughed at Pearson, as did members of the press who were present.
 Pearson later recorded in his memoirs that he knew that his "first attack on the government had been a failure, indeed a fiasco".
 Diefenbaker spoke for two hours and three minutes, and devastated his Liberal opposition.
 He mocked Pearson, contrasting the party leader's address at the Liberal leadership convention with his speech to the House:

 On Thursday there was shrieking defiance, on the following Monday there is shrinking indecision ...
-The only reason that this motion is worded as it is [sic] is that my honourable friends opposite quake when they think of what will happen if an election comes ...
+The only reason that this motion is worded as it is[,] is that my honourable friends opposite quake when they think of what will happen if an election comes ...
 It is the resignation from responsibility of a great party.

 Diefenbaker read from an internal report provided to the St. Laurent government in early 1957, warning that a recession was coming, and stated:

 Across the way, Mr. Speaker, sit the purveyors of gloom who would endeavour for political purposes, to panic the Canadian people ...
 They had a warning ...
 Did they tell us that?
 No. Mr. Speaker, why did they not reveal this?
 Why did they not act when the House was sitting in January, February, March, and April?
 They had the information ...
 You concealed the facts, that is what you did.